soulwing/ssl-context-tools/README.md

 ### Specifying a Credential

-Web services exposed over HTTP commonly use SSL mutual authentication.
+Web services exposed over HTTPS commonly use SSL mutual authentication.
 When connecting a client to such a web service, the client must present a certificate credential.
 In order to access such a service, you'll need an `SSLSocketFactory` that is configured with the client's credential.

 When starting the JVM you can specify the `javax.net.ssl.keyStore` system property and its related properties to identify a key store that will be used